 In addition to a provision where you waive your rights to sue your former employer, employment separation agreements in California also tend to include other post-termination restrictions on your conduct.
 Also known as restrictive covenants, some of the most common are:

-- a non-compete clause or agreement,
+- a non-compete clause or agreement (though these are largely unenforceable in California),

 - non-disclosure agreements, especially if you had access to your employer’s trade secrets or sensitive intellectual property,